marbl/canu/documentation/source/faq.rst

     The :ref:`contigFilter <contigFilter>` parameter sets several parameters that control how small or low coverage initial contigs are handled.
-By default, initial contigs with more than 50% of the length at less than 5X coverage will be classified as 'unassembled' and removed from the assembly, that is, ``contigFilter="2 0 1.0 0.5 5"``.
-The filtering can be disabled by changing the last number from '5' to '0' (meaning, filter if 50% of the contig is less than 0X coverage).
+By default, initial contigs with more than 50% of the length at less than 3X coverage will be classified as 'unassembled' and removed from the assembly, that is, ``contigFilter="2 0 1.0 0.5 3"``.
+The filtering can be disabled by changing the last number from '3' to '0' (meaning, filter if 50% of the contig is less than 0X coverage).

 Why is my assembly is missing my favorite short plasmid?
 -------------------------------------
-    Only the longest 40X of data (based on the specified genome size) is used for correction.
+    In Canu v1.6 and earlier only the longest 40X of data (based on the specified genome size) is used for correction.
 Datasets with uneven coverage or small plasmids can fail to generate enough corrected reads to give enough coverage for assembly, resulting in gaps in the genome or even no reads for small plasmids.
 Set ``corOutCoverage=1000`` (or any value greater than your total input